Michigan State head coach Mark Dantonio and players discuss Holiday Bowl win.

 USATSI Gallery - Western Michigan @ Michigan State

-CAREER NOTES: Second-year player is the Spartans’ starting middle linebacker . . . member of the team’s Eagles leadership council . . . has 106 career tackles, including 10.5 tackles for loss and 3.5 sacks, adding three interceptions, two pass break-ups, two forced fumbles and one fumble recovery in 18 career games with 12 starts
+CAREER NOTES: Two-year letterwinner returns as the Spartans' starting middle linebacker in 2018 . . . member of the team's Eagles leadership council . . . has 112 career tackles, including 10.5 tackles for loss and 3.5 sacks, adding three interceptions, two pass break-ups, two forced fumbles and one fumble recovery in 19 career games with 13 starts.

-2017 SEASON (SOPHOMORE): Voted team MVP (Governor’s Award recipient), becoming first Spartan sophomore to win the award since Drew Stanton in 2004 . . . earned third-team All-Big Ten by both the coaches and the media . . . named second- team All-Big Ten by Pro Football Focus and Phil Steele . . . ranks seventh in the B1G and 72nd in FBS in total tackles (94), ranking eighth in the B1G and 85th in FBS in tackles per game (7.8) . . . leads team in tackles (94), production points (289) and forced fumbles (2), while ranking second on team in tackles for loss (8.5) and intercep - tions (3), as well as ranking third on team in sacks (3.5) . . . has eight or more tackles in seven of the 12 games this season as part of double-digit stops in five games . . . has started all 12 games this season, making first start as a Spartan in Bowling Green game . . . won the MSU Biggie Munn Award (most inspirational player: defense) and Up Front Award (most outstanding lineman: defense) . . . tallied two tackles with one interception, returning it 15 yards for first career INT return yards, and added a pass break-up at Rutgers . . . posted team-high 11 tackles against Maryland, adding one tackle for loss and 0.5 sack to finish with team-best 31 production points and marking his fourth game with 30+ production points . . . registered four stops at No. 11 Ohio State, ending with 10 production points . . . logged six stops to go with one interception against No. 7 Penn State, tallying 22 production points to lead linebacker unit and rank second on defense . . . posted team-best eight stops at Northwestern, including one tackle for loss, accumulating 14 production points to lead linebackers and rank second on defense . . . named Big Ten Co-Defensive Player of the Week for his performance in win over Indiana, tallying career-high 13 tackles with 1.5 tackles for loss, one sack and one forced fumble, registering 35 production points to lead the defense . . . also named to Pro Football Focus National and Big Ten Team of the Week vs. Indiana . . . logged six stops at Minnesota, tallying 22 production points, leading the linebacker corps and ranking second on defense . . . named Big Ten Defensive Player of the Week for his performance in win at No. 7 Michigan, sharing team and game-best tackles total with 10 stops, adding one sack, one forced fumble, and one interception as part of the five UM turnovers forced by the MSU defense . . . also had his first career pass break-up, knocking down the Wolverines’ Hail Mary pass on the final play of the game to seal the victory for MSU . . . also named to the Pro Football Focus National and Big Ten Team of the Week . . . finished with season-high production points (40) and highest for a defensive player for the second straight game . . . became one of just five FBS linebackers in the past five years (since 2012) to record double-digit tackles and an interception, pass break-up, sack and forced fumble in the same game . . . named recipient of the Spartan “The One” team award vs. Michigan . . . named Spartans’ Defensive Player of the Week after he logged nine tackles, including career-best 3.5 tackles for loss with one sack and one fumble recovery against Iowa, registering first sack and first fumble recovery of Spartan career, finishing game with 38 production points . . . tallied four stops against Notre Dame . . . co-winner of the Spartans’ “The One” team award after he started Western Michigan game at middle linebacker and registered career and game-best 11 tackles to post a team-leading 29 production points . . . logged a career-high and team-best 10 tackles against BGSU, adding half a tackle for loss . . . garnered defensive player of the week team award vs. Bowling Green after posting a defense-leading 27 production points.
+2017 SEASON (SOPHOMORE): Voted team MVP (Governor's Award recipient), becoming first Spartan sophomore to win the award since Drew Stanton in 2004 . . . earned third-team All-Big Ten by both the coaches and the media . . . named second-team All-Big Ten by Pro Football Focus and Phil Steele . . . ranked seventh in the Big Ten and tied for 76th in FBS in total tackles (100) . . . became first Spartan sophomore to record 100 tackles in a single season since Greg Jones in 2008 (127) . . . ranked ninth in the B1G and 102nd in FBS in tackles per game (7.7) . . . led team in tackles (100) and forced fumbles (2), while ranking second on team in tackles for loss (8.5) and interceptions (3), as well as ranking fourth on team in sacks (3.5) . . . led team during the regular season with 289 production points . . . posted eight or more tackles in seven of the 13 games this season as part of double-digit stops in five games . . . started all 13 games, making first career start as a Spartan in Bowling Green game . . . won the MSU Biggie Munn Award (most inspirational player: defense) and Up Front Award (most outstanding lineman: defense) . . . shared team-leading tackle honors against No. 18 Washington State in the Holiday Bowl with six stops . . . tallied two tackles with one interception, returning it 15 yards for first career INT return yards, and added a pass break-up at Rutgers . . . posted team-high 11 tackles against Maryland, adding one tackle for loss and 0.5 sack to finish with team-best 31 production points and marking his fourth game with 30+ production points . . . registered four stops at No. 11 Ohio State, ending with 10 production points . . . logged six stops to go with one interception against No. 7 Penn State, tallying 22 production points to lead linebacker unit and rank second on defense . . . posted team-best eight stops at Northwestern, including one tackle for loss, accumulating 14 production points to lead linebackers and rank second on defense . . . named Big Ten Co-Defensive Player of the Week for his performance in win over Indiana, tallying career-high 13 tackles with 1.5 tackles for loss, one sack and one forced fumble, registering 35 production points to lead the defense . . . also named to Pro Football Focus National and Big Ten Team of the Week vs. Indiana . . . logged six stops at Minnesota, tallying 22 production points, leading the linebacker corps and ranking second on defense . . . named Big Ten Defensive Player of the Week for his performance in win at No. 7 Michigan, sharing team and game-best tackles total with 10 stops, adding one sack, one forced fumble, and one interception as part of the five UM turnovers forced by the MSU defense . . . also had his first career pass break-up, knocking down the Wolverines' Hail Mary pass on the final play of the game to seal the victory for MSU . . . also named to the Pro Football Focus National and Big Ten Team of the Week . . . finished with season-high production points (40) and highest for a defensive player for the second straight game . . . became one of just five FBS linebackers in the past five years (since 2012) to record double-digit tackles and an interception, pass break-up, sack and forced fumble in the same game . . . named recipient of the Spartan "The One" team award vs. Michigan . . . named Spartans' Defensive Player of the Week after he logged nine tackles, including career-best 3.5 tackles for loss with one sack and one fumble recovery against Iowa, registering first sack and first fumble recovery of Spartan career, finishing game with 38 production points . . . tallied four stops against Notre Dame . . . co-winner of the Spartans' "The One" team award after he started Western Michigan game at middle linebacker and registered career and game-best 11 tackles to post a team-leading 29 production points . . . logged a career-high and team-best 10 tackles against BGSU, adding half a tackle for loss . . . garnered defensive player of the week team award vs. Bowling Green after posting a defense-leading 27 production points.

 2016 SEASON (FRESHMAN): Saw action in the final six games of the season to earn his first letter . . . played more than 65 snaps at linebacker and also played on special teams . . . posted five tackles, including a half tackle for loss, vs. Rutgers . . . made Spartan debut at Maryland, coming off bench in first quarter after Riley Bullough was disqualified for targeting, and logged a season-best 46 snaps and seven tackles, including 1.5 for loss of five yards . . . enrolled at Michigan State on Jan.
 11, 2016, for the beginning of the spring semester and participated in spring practice.